Jana Hunter: Touring

 Hunter has toured with Tara Jane O'Neil, Devendra Banhart, Rasputina, Viking Moses, Castanets, Deer Tick, Marissa Nadler, Peter & the Wolf, Cass McCombs, and Woozyhelmet, among others.
 In 2005, Hunter accompanied Meadows, Lights, and Mouth of Leaves on their Summer of Golden Blood tour throughout the South.
 In 2006, Hunter performed at North East Sticks Together.

 Hunter has appeared at Mad Vicky's Tea House in Brooklyn, New York, owned by "Mad Vicky", Bianca Casady of the musical duo CocoRosie.

 In 2019, Hunter created a special playlist for Billboards Summer of Pride event.
 The playlist, which can be found on Spotify, includes songs by various artists, including The Smiths and Stevie Wonder.
-Hunter said in the corresponding interview that these songs had both helped and inspired him whilst growing up.
+Hunter said in the corresponding interview that these songs had both helped and inspired him whilst growing up:

-“I was wild and in a lot of pain as a kid; home life was very bleak", Hunter told Nick Williams, the article writer.
-"Pop songs were a guaranteed escape to a mental space where beauty, wonder, and love were possible."
-He continued on to tell of the inspiration they received, saying that he "wanted to write songs that might have the potential to do that."
+I was wild and in a lot of pain as a kid; home life was very bleak, and pop songs were a guaranteed escape to a mental space where beauty, wonder, and love were possible.
+I wanted to write songs that might have the potential to do that.